DuarteME/TL-Fitter/README.md

 The input file specifies the mandatory or optional inputs.

 The file 'example.dat' contains experimental data that is used as an example for the script.
+The file 'example_Output_sim.txt' gives the curve obtained manually as a first guess, while 'example_Output_fit.txt' shows the best curve obtained by fitting.
+The corresponding parameters are printed to 'example_Output_par.txt'.